 - 6 How Long Do I Have to File a Publix Injury Lawsuit in Florida?

-- 7 Contact Miami Publix Injury Lawyer Boris Lavent Today
+- 7 Contact a Miami Premises Liability Attorney Today

-How Can Lavent Law Help Me After My Injury in Publix in Miami?
+How Can Lavent Law Personal Injury Lawyer Help Me After My Injury in Publix in Miami?

 Publix grocery stores are popular across the state of Florida and even have their corporate headquarters in Lakeland, FL.
 Publix stores are responsible for developing safety protocols and making sure their employees and vendors show appropriate care.

-Here’s what you can expect when you choose a premier Miami personal injury attorney like Boris Lavent at Lavent Law to help you with your case:
+Here’s what you can expect when you choose a premier Miami personal injury attorney like Boris Lavent at Lavent Law Personal Injury Lawyer to help you with your case:

 - Personalized service.
 Other accident attorneys will pass your case off to their legal staff for intake and junior associates for handling.
 Boris Lavent conducts personal intake interviews with his clients and personally handles their cases.